iqbal125/aws_cdk_serverless_CRUD/README.md

 # Api Gateway, Lambda and DynamoDB Serverless App

 A serverless CRUD app built using aws-cdk.
+Lambda functions can optionally have 3rd party libraries installed.

 <br>
 <br>